 A: A cafetiere is also known as a French press.
 This method of brewing coffee has been around for centuries prior to drip coffee makers, giving an old-world feel and flavor to every glass.
 If this is your first time perusing the market for a quality cafetiere, you’ve yet to experience the palette-smacking boldness of pressed coffee.

 They use a method called full immersion.
-Mixing the grinds with the hot water.
-You let them rudiment for a while, and within about five minute, you use the plunger to extract coffee from the hot grinds.
+Mix the grinds with the hot water.
+You let them rudiment for a while, and within about five minutes, you use the plunger to extract coffee from the hot grinds.
 Pressing downward, you pull loads of dietary fiber and nearly every drop of that rich coffee flavor from those grinds.
 It’s literally thicker, denser coffee, and that’s a good thing.
-They don’t call it full-bodied for nothing.
+They don’t call it full-bodied for anything.

 A: Okay, so you know that most of the coffee in supermarkets and restaurants are arabica beans.
-It’s the global coffee type of choice, but for cafetiere users, there’s a few other viable options that will give you a wide range of flavor and body.
+It’s the global coffee type of choice, but for cafetiere users, there are a few other viable options that will give you a wide range of flavors and bodies.